up42/up42-py/docs/reference/workflow-reference.md

 ## Workflow object

-With whe workflow object you can configure & run jobs and query exisiting jobs of this workflow.
+The Workflow object lets you configure & run jobs and query exisiting jobs related to this workflow.

 Initialize an existing workflow: